opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 categories:
   - technical-post
 twittercard:
-  description: "Data Prepper offers a flexible framework for database migration, supporting sources like MongoDB and DynamoDB.
+  description: "Data Prepper offers a flexible framework for database migration, supporting sources like MongoDB and Amazon DynamoDB.
 You can extend this capability to new databases by implementing a Data Prepper source plugin."
 ---

 Data Prepper, an open-source data collector, enables you to collect, filter, enrich, and aggregate trace and log data.
 With Data Prepper, you can prepare your data for downstream analysis and visualization in OpenSearch.